ibm-cloud-docs/monitoring/agent/config_agent.md

 3. Log in to the OpenShift cluster.
 Choose a method to login to an OpenShift cluster.
 [Learn more about the methods to login](/docs/openshift?topic=openshift-access_cluster#access_automation).

-### Deploying a Sysdig agent in an OpenShift cluster by using a script
+### Deploying a monitoring agent in an OpenShift cluster by using a script
 {: #config_agent_kube_os_script}

 In order to use this script, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.
 {: tip}

-To deploy the Sysdig agent, complete the following steps:
+To deploy the monitoring agent, complete the following steps:

 1. Set the cluster context by using the `ibmcloud ks` commands.
 Run the following command: